sagittarius-a/kb/README.md

 - `LAYOUTS`: Define a set of layouts available.
 They must be coma separated, such as 'us,ca' or 'es,pl,us'.
 One can set it with the command `export LAYOUTS="us,ca,es,pl"`.

 - `KEYBOARD_LAYOUT_FILE`: Define the path of the containing the current layout.
+It does not support the ~ character, so use a full path to avoid any issue.

 ## Installation